-The best US islands offer dreamy settings like made for relaxing vacations.
+The best islands in the United States offer dreamy settings like made for relaxing vacations.
 Restful seaside towns, pristine beaches and rich nature contribute to the sought-after American island lifestyle.
-There’s truly something special about US island trips.
+There’s truly something special about island trips, isn’t it?

 This travel site can exist thanks to compensation from advertising and affiliate links.
 Find out more here.